turnbackfirebaru/woody/README.md

 The application or library using woody could have a root logger and then pass "contextualized" sub-loggers into different areas of the codebase.

-The `.context(...)` function takes either a string or a function and creates a **new logger** with the new context pushed onto it's context stack.
+The `.push(...)` function takes either a string or a function and creates a **new logger** with the new context pushed onto it's context stack.
 The old logger remains in tact and operationally independent; It can be used as before.